thomas-fossati/draft-ietf-rats-daa/draft-ietf-rats-daa.md

 : *mandatory*

-: In DAA, the Attester's identity is not revealed to the verifier.
-The Attester is issued with a credential by the DAA Issuer that is randomised and then used to anonymously confirm the validity of their evidence.
+: In DAA, the Attester's identity is not revealed to the Verifier.
+The Attester is issued with a credential by the DAA Issuer that is randomized and then used to anonymously confirm the validity of their evidence.
 The evidence is verified using the DAA Issuer’s group public key.

 Authentication Secret IDs ('authSecID'):